cp3402-students/project-team08/theme.md

 - Additionally, 2 extra plugins were used to create different forms.
 "WPforms" plugin was used in order to create a simple form to get in touch with staff for the "contact" page.
 "WooCommerce" was used to create the "Login/Signup" form including the "my accounts" page.

-- In order to make the theme more structured additional css codes were added on the live site.
+- Essentially, to make the theme more structured additional css codes were added on the live site.